Intron014/Intron014/README.md

 ### Hi there 👋
+My name is Jorge and I'm practically **new** to this stuff...
+Am I supposed to tell you stuff about me?
+Okay then!!

+- 😄 Pronouns: My pronouns are He/Him
+- 🌱 I’m currently learning how to program in HTML

+And... well, that's kinda all for now.
+I hope I can add more stuff in the future!
+See you soon!

 <!--
 **Intron014/Intron014** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.